#1 Ranked Children’s Hospital by U.S. News & World Report

 Every year, an average of 564,000 children are treated for brain injuries in the Emergency Room, and 62,000 children with brain injuries are hospitalized.

-While treatment options depend on the specifics and severity of the particular injury, you can rest assured that Children’s Hospital Boston has the world-renowned expertise and state-of-the-art tools to give you, your child and your family the care you need.
+While treatment options depend on the specifics and severity of the particular injury, you can rest assured that Boston Children’s Hospital has the world-renowned expertise and state-of-the-art tools to give you, your child and your family the care you need.

-Every year, Children’s treats hundreds of patients—from infants and young adults—with the full spectrum of head and brain injuries.
+Every year, Boston Children’s treats hundreds of patients—from infants and young adults—with the full spectrum of head and brain injuries.

 In addition, we have a dedicated Sports Concussion Clinic for children and teens who have sustained concussions during recreational or competitive athletics.